System Security Plan

 What Are the Different Types of Security Plans?

 There are several types of security plans that are used by organizations to address different functions.
-The specifics of any deployment of these security plans depend on the size and scope of the organization’s needs.
-Most organizations employ some aspects of most of these types of security plans.
+The specifics of deployment of these security plans depend on the size and scope of the organization’s needs.
+Most organizations employ aspects of most of these security plans.
 While each of these has a different focus, all effective security plans share common characteristics, including:

-- Buy-in and support of senior management for the concepts and enforcement of policies
+- Buy-in and support of senior management for the program and enforcement of policies

 - Feasibility to implement and enforce